-HDR Camera for iPhone review
+HDR Camera for iPhone full review

 HDR photography is tricky business.
 Under the right circumstances, high dynamic range imaging can add a valuable level of detail to a photo and bring it to life.

 It can just as easily be taken too far and ruin a photo, causing it to look overdone and cartoonish.
 (And of course, there is plenty of room for personal opinion and taste in this area as well).
 HDR Camera by MacPhun, allows a selection of filters to applied to your iPhone photos to achieve an HDR look.